uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 ## Conclusion

 In this post, I've listed several engineering initiatives that may be relevant to your organisation and provided a high-level roadmap and execution guide for some of them.
-For each initiative, you must go deeper to identify the specific things you need to do to get them done.
+For each initiative, you must go deeper to identify the specific things you need to do to get them done, refer to my post on [Staff+ engineering initiatives: How to](/blog/staff-plus-engineering-initiatives-how-to).

 Working on these kinds of initiatives in your role as a Staff+ engineer will improve your organisational skills immensely.
-Have fun!
+Try to setup an environment where you can fail safely as your working on engineering initiatives, your psychological safety will be tested, and have fun!

 ## References